LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Get specific about your author brand identity: who you write for, the emotions you want your readers to feel, and three words that describe your writing style.
+• Clearly define your author brand by knowing exactly who you write for, the emotions your name should evoke, and three words summarizing your writing style.

-• Lock in a consistent writing voice across books, blurbs, emails, blog posts, and social media replies so readers recognize you instantly.
+• Stick to a consistent writing voice, making readers recognize your books, emails, blog posts, and social media interactions immediately.

-• Build visual consistency with colors, fonts, images, a relatable author photo, and (optionally) a simple logo that shows up everywhere.
+• Create visual consistency through colors, fonts, images, a casual-yet-professional author photo, and maybe a simple logo.

 1745120841